 Surprisingly, no virtualization tool except Antsle offers Heal to Cloud.
 If on-prem servers go down, an automatically provisioned, dedicated server in the cloud should take over.

 8. Hypervisor lock-in

 This speaks for itself.
 Once you’re on a specific hypervisor, you’re locked in to their commercial product.
-Antsle is hypervisor-agnostic - you can choose among the built-in open source hypervisors and commercial products such as VMware.
+Antsle is hypervisor-agnostic - you can choose among the built-in open source hypervisors as the engine to power your virtualization.

 9. Snapshots take an eternity

 In order to speed up your dev and devops workflows, what you want is instantaneous snapshots.

 Make no mistake - virtualization and containerization is complex stuff.
 Making it easy and simple - especially in an on-prem or mixed off/on prem setting is hard.
 Very had.
 That’s why you can hardly find really simple solutions in the marketplace